-New Year's Resolutions for Gardeners30 inspiring ways to kick off your gardening year
+New Year's Resolutions for Gardeners40+ inspiring ideas to kick off your gardening year

 - Expand your garden library and treat yourself to a new gardening book.

-- Set up your container plants on a drip system.
+- Set up a drip system for your container plants.
 Learn how in this video from Garden Answer.

-- Take better care of your garden tools by learning how to clean and store them properly.
+- Keep your garden tools in good working condition by learning how to clean and store them properly.

 Photo by: Eveline Brown / Pixabay.

-- Keep deer from feasting on your garden by incorporating deer-resistant plants.
+- Keep deer from feasting on your garden by designing with deer-resistant plants.

 - Fill a patio container with mosquito-repellent plants to keep from getting bit this summer.

-- Start a compost pile and make your own ‘garden gold’.
-It’s great for your plants and the environment.
+- Start a compost pile that benefits your plants and the environment.

-- Don’t let weeds get the upper hand this year.
-Learn how to manage them without dangerous chemicals.
+- Learn how to manage weeds without dangerous chemicals.

-- Clear out harmful chemical pesticides, herbicides and fertilizers and make the switch to natural and organic alternatives.
+- Clear out harmful chemical pesticides, herbicides and fertilizers and make the switch to natural and organic alternatives such as neem oil.
 Check with your local county extension office for proper disposal options in your area.